snowflakedb/ArcticTraining/projects/arctic_text2sql_r1/README.md

    apt-get update
    apt-get install -y openjdk-11-jdk

-   pip3 install func_timeout ijson pyserini==0.22.1 faiss-cpu torch==2.1.0 numpy==1.24.3 nltk==3.8.1
+   pip3 install func_timeout ijson tqdm pyserini pyserini==0.22.1 faiss-cpu torch numpy==1.24.3 nltk==3.8.1
+   python3 nltk_downloader.py
    ```

 2. **Download Datasets:**

 Download the following datasets and extract them into a single directory.
 For the purposes of this tutorial we will assume they are all extracted into `/data/`.
-If your path differs please adjust the config files under [data_generation/configs/bird_config.yaml](data_generation/configs/bird_config.yaml) and [data_generation/configs/spider_config.yaml](data_generation/configs/spider_config.yaml).

 - **BIRD Benchmark**
   - [Dev Set](https://bird-bench.oss-cn-beijing.aliyuncs.com/dev.zip)